khrisbreezy/aws-bootcamp-cruddur-2023/journal/week1.md

 - Covered under free tier if you use the T2.micro instance'
 - Avoid using Cloud9 in case of free tier instance in use for other purpose.

 ### Creating docker backend
-To create the docker configuration for the backend-flask, create a file called **Dockerfile** and copy the following code
+To create the docker configuration for the backend-flask, create a **Dockerfile** and copy the following code

 ```
 FROM python:3.10-slim-buster